 The social model of disability is the right lens to change how a person and their disability are viewed.
 The understanding of disability as a social construct focuses on the person “first” and on removing the barriers which are disabling preventing the person from interacting with their environment.
 I entered this world first; not my disability.

-2. Why is it important to support the civil society, and disability organizations working to empower persons with disabilities to advocate for their rights and to counter discrimination?
+Why is it important to support civil society, and disability organizations working to empower persons with disabilities to advocate for their rights and to counter discrimination?

-Disability and development organisations, including My Right and Light for the World, bring huge returns to the whole development discourse and particularly to ending inequality of any form.
+Disability and development organizations, including My Right and Light for the World, bring huge returns to the whole development discourse and particularly to ending inequality of any form.